Hercules Returns: Background and production

 Hercules Returns is a screen adaptation of the popular Australian live comedy show Double Take, conceived and performed by Des Mangan with Sally Patience.
 The Double Take show, which began in Sydney in 1986, is part of the "dub parody" genre, similar to What's Up, Tiger Lily?, in which ostensibly serious films are deliberately re-voiced in a satirical or spoof manner.

 Mangan and Patience gained a strong following around Australia with their Double Take shows, which were performed live in a cinema.
-Typically seated at the back of the auditorium, using microphones plugged into the cinema's sound system, the Double Take team performed live comedic voice-overs of movies such as the American B-grade sci-fi film The Astro-Zombies and the 1960s Italian low-budget 'Sword-and-sandal' epic Ercole, Sansone, Maciste e Ursus gli invincibili.
+Typically seated at the back of the auditorium, using microphones plugged into the cinema's sound system, the Double Take team performed live comedic voice-overs of movies such as the 1935 American science fiction Western movie The Phantom Empire starring Gene Autry, "the Singing Cowboy", the 1953 American film noir crime drama film Dance Hall Racket, the 1968 American B-grade sci-fi film The Astro-Zombies, and the 1965 Italian low-budget 'Sword and Sandal' epic Ercole, Sansone, Maciste e Ursus gli invincibili (i.e., Hercules, Samson, Maciste, and Ursus: the Invincibles).

-The film version came about after businessman Phil Jaroslow saw a Double Take performance of Hercules Returns in Melbourne.
-He was so impressed that he purchased the rights to both the original Ercole film and Mangan's script, hired cinematographer and filmmmaker David Parker to help write a story to wrap around the Double Take routine, and financed the project with his own funds.
+The film version came about after businessman Phil Jaroslow saw a 'Double Take performance of Hercules Returns in Melbourne.
+He was so impressed that he purchased the rights to both the original Ercole film and Mangan's script, hired cinematographer and filmmaker David Parker to help write a story to wrap around the Double Take routine, and financed the project with his own funds.
 Although it was his first film as a producer and Parker's first as a director, the project came in on time and on budget at a cost of less than A$1 million, and shooting was completed in just eight days.

 Mark Hartley, in his first film credit, was "music video director" for the film.
 David Connell was cinematographer, Phil Judd composed the music, and Peter Carrodus edited the film.
 The film was shot in 1992.

 The film was the last screen credit for veteran actor Frank Thring (who performed the voice of Zeus), and there are also cameo appearances by Australian film critics David Stratton, Margaret Pomeranz, and Ivan Hutchinson.
 Mangan and Patience do not appear on screen and their voice-overs are mimed by Argue, Spence, and Coustas.